Skip to main content

 • Accuracy and bias: Data quality is vital in mitigating bias within AI systems.
 Biased or inaccurate data can lead to biased outcomes, reinforcing existing inequalities or perpetuating unfair practices.
 By ensuring data quality, organizations can strive for fairness and minimize discriminatory outcomes.

-• Generalization and robustness: AI models need to generalize well to unseen data and perform consistently in different scenarios.
+• Generalization and robustness: AI models should be able to handle new and unfamiliar data effectively, and consistently perform well in different situations.
 High-quality data ensures that the model learns relevant and diverse patterns, enabling it to make accurate predictions and handle new situations effectively.

 • Trust and transparency: Data quality is closely tied to the trustworthiness and transparency of AI systems.
 Stakeholders must have confidence in the data used and the processes involved.
 Transparent data practices, along with data quality assurance, help build trust and foster accountability.